dgaydukov/cert-aws/files/sa.md

 By default ec2 instances dns name is disabled (only ip address is given).
 You can enable it for vpc by going to `Actions=>Edit DNS Hostname`.
 You can change subnet setting `Actions=>Modify auto-assign IP settings` and in this case when you create ec2, it would by default select subnet settings (enable/disable auto-assign public IP address).
 Of course you can also change it on ec2 level.

+Tenancy
+* multi-tenant (virtual isolation) - you share your instances on the same server as other aws clients, you instance is divided by virtualization
+* single-tenant (dedicated, physical isolation) - you get completely separate hardware for you (can be useful if you have regulatory requirements)

 ###### AWS Elastic Beanstalk
 Beanstalk - PaaS that mange deployment, provisioning, load-balancing, auto-scaling, health monitoring.
 Best suited when you need quickly deploy something and don't want to learn about other aws services.